bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/too_much_recursion.md

 InternalError: too much recursion
 =================================

-The JavaScript exception “too much recursion” or “Maximum call stack size exceeded” occurs when there are too many function calls, or a function is missing a base case.
+The JavaScript exception "too much recursion” or "Maximum call stack size exceeded” occurs when there are too many function calls, or a function is missing a base case.

 Message
 -------